 The indirect taxes in India have to be paid by everyone irrespective of the income that they earn.

 Direct tax and Indirect tax are the two main sources of revenue for the Indian Government.
 The process of calculation and collection is different in both cases.
-Here are a few examples of direct and indirect taxes
+Here are a few examples of different types of direct tax and indirect tax:

 Here are a few examples of direct tax that can help you get clarity on the direct tax meaning: